gholtgrieve/SizeShiftsImplications_GWH/README.md

 This repo contains code to reproduce results in Ohlberger et al. 2024 "Accounting for salmon size declines in fishery management can reduce conservation risks".

 ## Summary
 We used an empirically based simulation approach (similar to a Management Strategy Evaluation) to assess the fishery management implications of demographic changes that result from shifts in age, sex, and length compositions of mature salmon.
-We assumed that the harvest control rule used in fishery management was based on a stock-recruit analyses that estimated the stock size that produces maximum sustainable yield, as typically done for Pacific salmon.
-We then evaluated the performance of the fishery management when the stock-recruit analyses accounted for observed demographic trends by using total egg mass as reproductive unit and compared that to a traditional model using spawner abundance as metric of stock size.
+We assumed that the harvest control rule used in fishery management was based on a stock-recruit analysis that estimates the stock size that produces maximum sustainable yield, as typically done for Pacific salmon.
+We then evaluated the performance of the fishery management when the stock-recruit analyses accounted for observed demographic trends by converting spawner abundance to total egg mass and compared that to a traditional model using spawner abundance as a metric of stock size.
 Performance was assesses by calculating the expected long-term average harvest and return, as well as metrics of conservation risk, such as the probability that returns or spawner abundance would drop below certain abundance thresholds.

 ## Repository Structure